Montana-Media-Arts/webDesignFall2024/_docs/topic-02/04-readme/page-01.md

 <h2 id="readme-ideas">Assignment Reports</h2>
-Every repository you make for this class will have a `README.md` file.
-We initiated our **MART341-WebDesign/** root repository with a `README.md` file, but all homework repositories will need to have `README.md` files created for them.
+Every repository you create for this class, including your weekly assignment repositories, must include a README.md file. **Please be sure to add a README.md to each repository.**

 <div class="code-heading">
   <span>Directory Tree</span>